-This policy was last updated on January 1, 2020.
+This policy was last updated effective June 1, 2023.

 II.
 How Does Insmed Collect Your PII and What Types of PII Does It Collect?

 Insmed collects PII about You when You actively provide it to us, such as by completing an online form, applying for employment, seeking engagement to work with us, as part of Your employment or engagement with us, responding to a request for information, signing up to receive communications from us, or sending us an email or letter.
-Some areas of this Site ask You to submit PII in order for You to benefit from the specified features or to participate in a particular activity.
-On the registration screen for such feature or activity, we clearly label which information is required for registration or participation, and which information is optional and may be given at Your discretion.
-You may always refuse to provide information to us, but this may lead to our inability to provide You with certain information, products or services or for You to participate in certain activities.
+Some areas of the Site ask You to submit PII for You to benefit from the specified features or to participate in a particular activity.
+On the registration screen for such feature or activity, we clearly label which information is required for registration, application or participation, and which information is optional and may be given at Your discretion.
+You may always refuse to provide information to us, but this may lead to our inability to provide You with certain information, products or services or for You to apply for employment or participate in certain activities.

 We also may collect PII about You from other sources, such as our business partners; the Internet, including social media websites; the press or other print media; and other organizations or individuals as permitted under applicable law.

-Listed below are the types of PII that we may have collected about You within the past 12 months.
+Listed below are the types of PII that we may collect about You.
 Some of these types of information may not be PII, depending on other information we have access to about You.
 Each type of information listed below is PII only if the information identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with You or Your household.

-- Identifiers such as: Your name, postal address, online identifier, Internet Protocol (IP) address, email address, Social Security number, driver’s license number, or other similar identifiers.
+- Identifiers, such as real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, social security number, driver’s license number, passport number, or other similar identifiers.

-- Personal information, such as any information that identifies, relates to, describes, or is capable of being associated with, a particular individual, including, but not limited to, his or her name, signature, physical characteristics or description, address, telephone number, driver’s license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.
+- Personal information, such as any information that identifies, relates to, describes, or is capable of being associated with, a particular individual, including, but not limited to, his or her name, signature, physical characteristics or description, address, telephone number, insurance policy number, education, employment, employment history, citizenship, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.
 “Personal information” does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records.

-- Commercial information, such as records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.
+- Commercial information, including records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.

-- Internet or other similar network activity, such as browsing history, search history, information on Your interaction with our website, mobile application(s), or an advertisement.
+- Internet or other electronic network activity information, including, but not limited to, browsing history, search history, and information regarding Your interaction with an internet website application, or advertisement.
 This may include hardware and browser information of Your computer or other online device.